BashMat/task-manager-backend/TaskManagerBackend/docs/design/user-interaction.md

 Add new functionality to backend:

 - New enum `Permission` describes available `Permission` values.
 - Add caching to remove excessive roundtrips to check permissions.
-Cache would be something like Dictionary<int, Dictionary<ResourceType, List<Permission>>>
+Cache would be something like `Dictionary<int, Dictionary<ResourceType, List<Permission>>>`
 - Add API to manage `Permission`.
-  - `POST` `/api/users/{id}/permissions` with body schema `{ "resourceId": int, "resourceType": string, "role": string | null, "permissions": [ string ] | null}` replaces permission set of specified `User` over some resource.
-For example, sending request at `api/users/1/permissions/` `{ "resourceId": 1, "resourceType": "TrackingLog", permissions: [ "Read" ]}` sets read-only permission set for `User` with id 1 over `Tracking Log` with id 1.
-Fields "role" and "permissions" are mutually exclusive: consumer has to specify only one setting.
+  - `POST` `/api/users/{id}/permissions` with body schema
+`{ "resourceId": int, "resourceType": string, "role": string | null, "permissions": [ string ] | null}`
+replaces permission set of specified `User` over some resource.
+For example, sending request at `api/users/1/permissions/` `{ "resourceId": 1, "resourceType": "TrackingLog", permissions: [ "Read" ]}`
+sets read-only permission set for `User` with id 1 over `Tracking Log` with id 1.
+Fields `role` and `permissions` are mutually exclusive: consumer has to specify only one setting.
     - Execution of this endpoint must be protected with requirement of `Control Access` `Permission` over specified resource.
   - `GET` `/api/users/{id}/permissions` gets all permissions of specified `User`.

 Add `Permission` checks to existing endpoints: